User Guide: Known Issue where enrolled staff and students are not allowed to access courses.

 We are seeing an issue with staff and student correctly enrolled on Blackboard but unable to access the course and/or certain content on a Blackboard Ultra course.

-This issue is more common with users on Macbooks and using Safari.
+This issue is more common with users on Macbooks and iPhones as well as those using the Safari browser.

 Troubleshooting